Korea is a global innovation leader in a broad range of fields,

-Korea has ranked 1st on the Bloomberg Global Innovation Index 2015 for three years in a row, a ranking of the world’s 50 most innovative countries carried out by Bloomberg.
-Korea ranked especially high for R&D spending, education and patents.
+Korea has ranked 1st on the Bloomberg Global Innovation Index 2019 for six years in a row, a ranking of the world’s 50 most innovative countries carried out by Bloomberg.
+Korea ranked especially high for R&D spending, manufacturing value-added and high-tech density.
 This culture of innovation is another reason so many companies have invested in Korea.

 ICT innovation capability

-Korea is a pioneer in the information and communications sector.
+Korea is a pioneer in the information and communications and technology sector.